Mikrotik: Hotstpot, Radius

-When client is already authenticated, Mikrotik can store in cache his information for certain period of time and don't ask him to enter username and password again.
-Authenticated customer is put to cookies with lifetime specified in settings.
+When a customer is already authenticated, Mikrotik routers can store their information in the cache for certain periods of time to avoid the customer having to enter their usernames and passwords again.
+Authenticated customers are added to cookies with the lifetime specified in the router settings.

-For example, we don't want to ask customer for a password for 24 hours.
-So, if he will reconnect his PC several times during a day to Wifi or router, the login and password page will not appear.
-On example below is shown how to enable the cookies and set the lifetime to 24 hour or 1 day.
+For example, if we don't want customers to re-enter their passwords for 24 hours, meaning if they reconnect their PC/device several times during a day to the Wifi or router, the login and password page should not appear.
+The example below illustrates how to enable the cookies and set the lifetime to 24 hours or 1 day.

 Hotspot MAC authentication

 Splynx has the ability recognise the MAC address of customers, if it is configured in their internet services.
 If MAC authentication is enabled in the Hotspot server profile settings and the MAC address of the customer is set in the customer's internet service.
 This will eliminate the process of the customer having to authenticate themselves with a username and password on a login page as they will be authenticated via their registered MAC address.

 The image below illustrates the enabling of MAC authentication in the Hotspot profile on the Mikrotik router: